Fanuc Servo Amplifier Alarm 8, 9, or A

 - Disconnect the power cable from the servo amplifier.
 Grab your megohmmeter and measure the insulation resistance from the disconnected motor power leads to ground.
 You can purchase a low cost entry-level model for around $100.
 We recommend the Supco M500 LED Line Powered Megohmmeter for its ease of use and reliability.

 - If a grounded condition is detected, separate the motor and motor power cable and re-test.
 Still grounded?
 Then you most likely have a bad cable.
 Otherwise you have a good cable with a bad motor.
+You will need to get the servo motor repaired.

 - Use the AC Servo Motor Resistance Value Chart to determine the severity of the grounded condition.